wanghc78/valor/OOPSLA2015_AE.md

 cd ..
 ```

+The above script is stored as bench_nested.sh

-***Note***: The current compiler in valor package doesn't support the two testing schemas transformation.
+The current compiler in valor package doesn't support the two testing schemas transformation.
 The scripts used in the test are manually generated.

 ### Vector Programming in applications Evaluation (Paper Section 5.6)